JannieI/canvas-workstation-V3/src/app/roadmap.md

     - decide if different actions per W Type, ie Slicer has some that Shape does not have
     - consider recorded actions: make title bg color = xxx, color = yyy (company default)
     - consider COPY of DS: can then amend the second one, ie do Transformations
+    - load file: add predefined filters, so that only THIS data is loaded.
+Thus, less loaded into Canvas.
+Consider how to define this, ie columnName='...' - can this then be done before / after preview ?
+Make visual.
+    - load file: add limit, max nr of lines loaded.
+And warn when this has been reached.
+    - load file: where to add data types?
+    - load file: where to add validation and action, ie Col = 'Sales Amount' is a decimal, and if not so, ignore row / fail?
+    - load file: add all-or-nothing option: all good, else fail.
+If false, will load what is valid and just ignore rest?

     Eazl:
     ----